jbarrett/MIDI-Stream-Test-Suite/README.md

 If the event descriptors in the test data do not match those in your library you may convert them with a simple lookup table.

-You will also need to convert the `bytes` string to a MIDI binary string.
+You will also need to convert the `bytes` hex string to a MIDI byte stream.
 Some examples follow.

 ### Perl